xokeixo/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+- Acessibility is when you're able to access a webpage with ease..

 2. Talk about 3 different things you can do to ensure your website is accessible.
+- Three  things you can do to make sure your website is accessible is using the right text size, using alt text for images and give links unique names.

 3. How would you explain the concept of a variable to someone new to programming?
+- A variable stores data and can be changed

 4. What is the purpose of using functions in code?
+- Because functions are reusable.

 5. How do you access a key inside of an object inside of an array?
+-Object.keys()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.